Develop research skills through in-depth experiential learning courses focused on live-client consumer research projects

-“The Consumer Research Center enabled me to explore the world of consumer insights in a way that has been vital to early success in my career.
+“The Center for Consumer Research and Analytics (CRA) enabled me to explore the world of consumer insights in a way that has been vital to early success in my career.
 Working directly with major corporations to build and execute custom consumer research projects was a key differentiator for me during my career search.
-Through the CRC, I learned research methods used by experts in the industry, sharpened my critical thinking and collaboration skills, and most notably, got a true taste for real business consulting outside of the college’s cluster simulations.
-I would absolutely not be where I am today without the CRC.”
+Through the CRA, I learned research methods used by experts in the industry, sharpened my critical thinking and collaboration skills, and most notably, got a true taste for real business consulting outside of the college’s cluster simulations.
+I would absolutely not be where I am today without the CRA.”

 Cole Decker '16

 CORE COURSES - COMPLETE THESE FIVE FOR 15 HOURS